Well-Architected Framework

 - Manage access lifecycle

-In this section of Identity and access management you learned why you should use strong sign-in workflows in conjunction with centralized identity management and policies that follow the principle of least privilege.
+In this section of Identity and access management you learned why you should use strong authentication methods in conjunction with centralized identity management and policies that follow the principle of least privilege.
 Identity and access management is part of the Secure systems pillar.